r-leyshon/ptspotter/README.md

 ## Resolved: Convert to test.

-* adj_file_nos issue: now only writing final incremented file.
-Print statements are correct but do not correspond with file ops.
-Issue encountered when all names of files are identical except for sequential numbering.
-Was noticeable by applying adj_file_nos to the output of sequence_file_ops.
-Now introduces hashes if detected as identical.
-Resolved but convert to a test.
-Count number of files in and out.
 * issue: sequence_file_ops(n = 5) creates 5 files, naming is 01.R etc.
 adj_file_nos(target = 4) then removes period, leaving syntax 01R etc. Resolved
 but convert to a test.
 Above issue only applies when filename alpha are all